microsoft/semantic-kernel-starters/sk-python-azure-functions/README.md

-# Semantic Kernel Python Hello World Starter
+# Semantic Kernel Python Azure Functions Starter

 The `sk-python-azure-functions` application demonstrates how to execute a semantic function within an Azure Function.